Shuto-Sekino/DiscussionGPT/README.md

 Three chatGPTs will discuss.
 Currently, however, each person only expresses his/her opinion.
 If all three agree, a conclusion is reached by summing up the opinions of the three participants.
 If not, the conclusion is "We need Discussion!".

-Press API, enter the API key in the chatGPT, enter the agenda, and press SEND to start.
+Press API, enter the API key for chatGPT, enter the agenda, and press SEND to start.